 - They are perfect for leftovers

 When I hit the jackpot with a recipe I dance around the kitchen.
 It’s usually with indulgent recipes, but I definitely did a dance after one bite of Farro Sausage Stuffed Peppers!
 The recipe is easy to make, and is a hearty, healthy and very delicious dish.

 KEYS TO THE PERFECT FARRO SAUSAGE STUFFED PEPPERS

-- Cook the farro in broth.
-I use my Homemade Vegetable Broth.
-If you use boxed broth, look for low sodium
+- Cook the Farro in broth, not water, for more flavor.
+If you use store-bought broth, look for low sodium or no salt added.

 - Create a base in the baking dish with the tomatoes, and layer a little on the sides, but NOT on the top or the tomatoes will burn

 - Add cheese for the last 5 minutes of baking.
 I prefer to go lighter on the cheese, and then can add a little more right before eating.